mjcleme/firebasauth/README.md

 The tutorial will roughly follow the
 [firebase documentation](https://github.com/firebase/quickstart-js/blob/master/auth/github-redirect.html) for setting up a redirect authentication with github credentials.

+You should follow these [instructions](https://firebase.google.com/docs/web/setup) to set up your firebase project.

 1. First set up an express project on your amazon ec2 node.
 ```
 express firebaseauth